t-w/t-w.github.io/_posts/2018-02-13-ssl_ca_certs_systemwide_installation.markdown

 ---
-Using SSL (ie. OpenSSL) in your programs (or with tools like `curl`) with services securing communication with certificates issued by some local Certificate Authority requires providing these CA certificates.
+Using SSL (ie. OpenSSL) in your programs (or with tools like `curl`) with services securing communication with certificates issued by some local Certificate Authority requires providing these CA certificates (clearly for validating the service that we are connecting to).
 Providing them separatetly for each program is possible but kind of annoying, it might be easier to install them once, in some system-wide way.
 They will be also protected with sysadmin rights and cannot be replaced easily.